Kellytheengineer/Kelly-Shungu/README.md

 # Kelly-Shungu
 In this program, I am going to convert numbers into words.
-We have a text file with numbers, which we have to convert to the words.
+We have a text file with numbers, which we will convert to the words.